Gr1nns/Fake_Brain/README.md

 # Artificial Neural Signal Generator & Processor

 ## What is this project?
-The **Artificial Neural Signal Generator & Processor** is a computational research project inspired by the human brain, focused on the generation, processing, and analysis of neural signals, particularly EEG-like signals.
+The Neural Signal Generator and Processor is a research project about the human brain.
+It focuses on generating waves that an electroencephalogram (EEG) would interpret and then process.

 ## Scientific Motivation
 Real EEG acquisition presents some challenges, including high noise levels, hardware costs, and limited accessibility for early-stage research.